Fredholm operators on abelian phase spaces: Introduction

 The paper is structured as follows: In Section \ref{sec:coorbit} we recall some basic notation, i.e., the details on the locally compact abelian group $\Xi$ and the multiplier $m$, together with the respective notions on the Coorbit spaces.
-Section \ref{sec:limit_ops} will explain the notion of limit operators, yielding a rigorous notion of the behavior of the map $\Xi \ni x \mapsto U_x A U_x^{-1}$ at infinity.
-In Section \ref{sec:band_dominated} we introduce and discuss the notion of band-dominated operators, which continuous into Section \ref{sec:norm_localization}, where the operator norm localization property of band-dominated operators is discussed.
-Finally, in Section \ref{sec:Fredholm}, we merge the tools from band-dominated operator theory with the methods from quantum harmonic analysis to obtain our results on the Fredholm property.
+Section \ref{sec:limit_ops} will explain the notion of limit operators, yielding a rigorous notion of the behavior of the map $x \mapsto \alpha_x(A)$ at infinity.
+In Section \ref{sec:band_dominated} we introduce and discuss our notion of band-dominated operators on abelian phase spaces.
+This continues into Section \ref{sec:norm_localization}, where the operator norm localization property of band-dominated operators is discussed.
+Finally, in Section \ref{sec:Fredholm}, we combine the tools from band-dominated operator theory with the methods from quantum harmonic analysis to obtain our results on the Fredholm property.